zemirco/lockit-sendmail/README.md

 A user signed up but lost or didn't receive the email containing the link for his email address verification.
 Therefore he should be able to send the link again, with a different verification token.
+The `signup-resend-verification.html` template is used with the `emailResendVerification` object from `config.js`.

 `sendmail.resendVerification(username, email, token, callback)`